queezythegreat/arduino-cmake/README.rst

     link_directories(path_to_directory_containing_libraries)

-Remember to **use this command before defining any firmware**, depending on libraries located in that directory.
+Remember to **use this command before defining the firmware**, which requires the library from that directory.